CNN 10 October 24, 2019

 standstill [ˋstænd͵stɪl] n. 停止;停顿;停滞不前

-bring sb/sth to their knees 使..屈服
+bring sb/sth to its knees 使..屈服

 Lebanon it was a proposal for a 20 cent tax on calls made over the internet.
 A trigger had been pulled.
 The protestors became louder.
 Daily